nireno/reasonably-typed/README.md

 # Get started

 ```
-open ReasonablyTyped;
+open NirenoReasonablyTyped;
 let pino = Pino.make();
 Pino.log(pino, "Hello");
 ```

-See examples for more.
+See tests and examples for more.